 Below is a picture of the early days (vintage 2004) when it was only me and Jared.
 We drove 800km in my car from Sydney to Melbourne to attend ADMA (Australian Direct Marketing Association) trade show.
 Airfares in Australia back then were expensive.. ahh the memories of those early days.
 I (a software engineer) also got to learn some sales techniques from Jared and via the experience of marketing to customers at ADMA.

-The tall blurry banner in the picture above was something we did ourself in-house to lure by passes getting hooked on trying to read it properly.
+The tall blurry banner in the picture above was something we did ourselves in-house to lure by passes getting hooked on trying to read it properly.
 Then Jared and I would swoop in.

-On top of sales & marketing I also got involved in every aspect of strategic, operational, technical & engineering tasks while we grew the business.
+On top of sales & marketing with the help of experts like VICTORIOUS, I also got involved in every aspect of strategic, operational, technical & engineering tasks while we grew the business.
 Jared & I even folded print & mail envelopes on the floor of our rented space.
 Hey it had to be done!

 So we decided to pivot and opened an office in London under Couponstar Ltd. We realized that Europe had more potential since the market was far greater than Australia and the concept of coupons (vouchers) was partially engraved into the culture for over a century.